What is lumbar spinal stenosis?

 Is surgery necessary for lumbar spinal stenosis?

-This procedure is referred to as a decompressive lumbar laminectomy.
-Your doctor will surgically remove a portion of the bony structure called the lamina to allow more room for the nerves.
-Removing the lamina usually has a quick effect on the ability to walk and stand.
+In most cases of lumbar spinal stenosis, surgery is necessary to relieve pressure from the spinal nerves.
+This procedure, known as a decompressive lumbar laminectomy, involves the surgical removal of a portion of the bony structure called the lamina to create more room for the nerves.
+This surgery typically has a quick effect on the ability to walk and stand.

 What are non-surgical treatment options for lumbar spinal stenosis?